nilshellerhoff/nilshellerhoff/README.md

 - 👋 Hi, I’m @nilshellerhoff
-- 👀 I’m interested in lot's of stuff, especially in data driven web applications
+- 👀 I’m interested in lot's of stuff, especially in data driven applications
 - 🌱 I’m currently finishing my physics studies with my masters thesis in Quantum Communications
 - 📫 How to reach me: Just write me an email at me@nils-hellerhoff.de